 Next month is the time when we start our garden seeds indoors.
 We used to buy seedling from a local nursery, but it’s so easy to grow your own.
 And as long as you don’t eat too much, tomatoes on keto shouldn’t knock you out of ketosis.

 I got a great deal on some sausage links so I chopped those up for the filling.
 But, any ground meat can be used.
 I’ll be trying out our ground venison next time.

 You’ll want to scoop out the seeds on all of the tomatoes and cut the bottoms so they sit nicely without rolling.
 And, you can use any size in these stuffed tomatoes with meat and cheese.

 For the cheese, I chose a Monterey Jack.
 I don’t recommend buying the pre-shredded kind as starch is typically added as an anti-caking agent.

 Feel free to use any cheese you have on hand for these yummy stuffed tomatoes with meat.
 I love sharp cheddar on ground burger meat.

 Monterey Jack is a good choice to go with the sausage meat.
-To ensure the meat was surrounded by the cheese, I first lined the inner of the tomato with slices, then topped the meat with a small spoon.
+To ensure the meat was surrounded by the cheese, I first lined the inner of the tomato with slices, then added the meat with a small spoon.
 Grated cheese tops it off!

-If you use tomatoes on the smaller side, this recipe makes a wonderful appetizer.
+If you use tomatoes on the smaller side, this recipe makes wonderful stuffed tomato appetizers.
 It’s perfect to serve to friends and family at your summer parties even if they aren’t on a low carb diet.